 If you configure the extproc.ora file to point to the file in the ArcGIS Server installation directory, you can skip the preparatory steps below.
 However, running ArcGIS Server and Oracle on the same machine can cause performance issues due to resource contention on the machine.

-- If your Oracle instance does not have access to the ArcGIS Server installation locations noted above, download the ST_Geometry library from My Esri or copy the file from an ArcGIS Server machine to a directory on the Oracle machine.
+- If the Oracle instance does not have access to the ArcGIS Server installation locations noted above, download the ST_Geometry library from My Esri or copy the file from an ArcGIS Server machine to a directory on the Oracle machine.

 The ST_Geometry library requires the Microsoft Visual C++ Redistributable Package (x64) when deployed on a Microsoft Windows server.
 See Oracle database requirements for the package version required.
 If this package is not present on the Oracle server, download it from the Microsoft site and install it.